-Agencies are required to report their SES numbers to the APSC on a quarterly basis via the SES cap database.
-Agency contacts will be notified by email when the reporting periods are opened for input.
+All agencies are required to report on their SES cap to the Commission on a quarterly basis via the SES cap database.

 - ongoing SES employees;